indeedeng/iwf/README.md

 * With caching enabled read-after-write access will become *eventually consistent*, unless `bypassCachingForStrongConsistency=true` is set in RPC options
 * Caching will introduce an extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
 * Caching will be more useful for read-only RPC (no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
-  * A read-only RPC can still invoke any other RPCs (like calling other microservices, or DB operation) in the RPC implementation
+  * A read-only RPC can still invoke any other RPCs (like calling other microservices, or DB operations) in the RPC implementation
 * Caching is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)

 ## Workflow State